Enjoy your complimentary pre-flight overnight hotel before your holiday begins. Full details from our office!

 After relaxing in the complimentary VIP Airport Lounge, we board our scheduled British Airways flight direct from London Heathrow to Rio de Janeiro.
 We arrive into Rio in the evening, and transfer to the Guappi Assu Bird Lodge.
 The journey will take around 2 hours

-Once at the Lodge, we shall take time to orientate ourselves, settle into our rooms and have lunch.
-We then relax on the veranda taking in the wonderful Serra dos Órgãos mountain views and to get to grips with our first hummingbirds and the commoner garden species.
+The Guapi Assu Bird Lodge boasts a fantastic variety of habitats and species.
+After breakfast at the Lodge, we shall take time to orientate ourselves and take in the wonderful Serra dos Órgãos mountain views and to get to grips with our first hummingbirds and the commoner garden species.
 Violet-capped Woodnymph, Swallow-tailed Hummingbird, Black Jacobin and Glittering-throated Emerald should be easily found at the hummingbird feeders and a casual stroll around gardens should produce Brazilian Tanager, Burnished-buff Tanager, Sayaca Tanager, Palm Tanager, Violaceous Euphonia, Streaked Flycatcher and Tropical Kingbird.

 A short walk back to the Lodge and we shall no doubt be ready for a lovely home-cooked evening meal before an early night!